 Nacho night is one of my favorite ways to use up leftovers.
 It’s a ten minute way to reinvent last nights supper and these Leftover Smoked Chicken Nachos with Mango Salsa are huge hit every single time.

 Leftovers are a thing in my house.
 And reinventing them has become a favorite pastime of mine.
-I love smoking a chicken on Sunday’s to pick at all week for easy meals.
+I love smoking a chicken on Sundays to pick at all week for easy meals.
 Plus, it’s an excuse to smoke a chicken, in addition to whatever else it is I am already grilling.
 Maybe even two if I’m feeling feisty.
+And this leftover chicken recipe never disappoints.
+Cuz, Nachos.
+Amiright?

 How to use leftover chicken?